bt3gl/building_blog/content/intro_amigo.md

 ### Creating a Service Account

-This should be done once, at the first time you run Amigo:
+This should be done once, for the first time you run Amigo:

 1. Create a project and a service account at [https://console.cloud.google.com/iam-admin/serviceaccounts](https://console.cloud.google.com/iam-admin/serviceaccounts).